GRCDEV/ArduSim/help/development.md

 Several protocols have been already included in ArduSim:

-* None.
+* **None**.
 Completed.
 Mission based.
 This protocol simply makes the multicopters to follow a planned mission.
-* MBCAP.
+* **MBCAP**.
 Completed.
 Mission based.
 It avoids collisions among multicopters that are following a planned mission, as explained in the paper "MBCAP: Mission Based Collision Avoidance Protocol for UAVs (doi: 10.1109/AINA.2018.00090)".
-* Swarm protocol.
+* **Swarm protocol**.
 Almost completed.
 Swarm based.
 It makes a swarm to follow a mission stored in one of them while keeping the formation.
 Furthermore, the takeoff of all the multicopters is safe until forming up in flight.
-* Chemotaxis.
+* **Chemotaxis**.
 Almost completed.
 Single multicopter.
 It enables a multicopter to dynamically move around an area looking for a hotspot using a sensor (e.g. heat on wildfires, pollution peaks,...).
-* Follow Me.
+* **Follow Me**.
 In progress.
 Swarm based.
 A swarm follows a multicopter that is manually controlled by a pilot.
-* Fishing.
+* **Fishing**.
 In progress.
 Single multicopter.
 A multicopter follows a fishing boat drawing circles over it.

 Please, feel free to reuse code from this protocols when developing a new one.
 "None" is the better starting point developing a protocol where all the multicopters must follow a planned mission, while "Swarm protocol" is more adecuate when developing a protocol for a swarm.